snowball-lang/snowball/README.md

 * Object oriented programming
 * It is memory safe
 * Built-in functions for better productions
-* Faster than other programming lanugages
+* Faster than other programming languages
 * Garbage collector
 * Unit testing